 And John Henry Austin was driven to make something of himself.
 His boyhood nickname was “Cob,” after a gnawed corn cob that only hogs would eat.
 That core of toughness helped him advance from an enlisted man to an officer, a hard and rarely achieved transition.

 Mustangs in the Marines

 In the Marine Corps, those survival instincts served him in two wars and multiple deployments.
-Along the way he moved from the poverty of his Florida roots and to property ownership.
-Land was as much proof of his success as his major insigna.
-Thirty years later, my husband and I boarded a cheap Southwest Airlines flight to El Paso, reserved a Sebring convertible and planned a few days in New Mexico to scout his purchase.
+Along the way, he moved from the poverty of his Florida roots and to property ownership.
+The land was as much proof of his success as his major insignia.
+Thirty years later, my husband and I boarded a cheap Southwest Airlines flight to El Paso, reserved a Chrysler Sebring convertible and planned a few days in New Mexico to scout his purchase.
 I am not sure Dad ever saw his New Mexican holdings.

 Heading west from El Paso

 We landed in the early afternoon in El Paso and headed west on I-10.
 First stop was Mesilla in New Mexico, now a small town but 150 years ago, the major stop for travelers between San Antonio and San Diego.
 Lunch was at La Posta de Mesilla, of historical significance because it was once a bunkhouse and stable for travelers on the Butterfield stage line and still had much of the frontier feeling.
 Billy the Kid, Pat Garrett, Pancho Villa, and other Wild West legends all stopped here.